Need for Speed: Hot Pursuit (2010 video game): Gameplay

+PS3, Xbox 360, Microsoft Windows

+Hot Pursuit returns to the gameplay of earlier Need for Speed titles, mainly Need for Speed III: Hot Pursuit (1998), and prominently featuring supercars and high-speed police chases.
+It features two factions, "Racer" and "Cop", and a full career mode for both roles.
+Police are more powerful and racers faster, with each side having access to several power-ups, including calling for roadblocks and radar jamming.
+Hot Pursuit's physics are positioned between the arcade-styled approach of Burnout Paradise (2008) and sim racing games such as Need for Speed: Shift (2009).

-The game takes place in a fictional location known as Seacrest County based on the West Coast subregion of the Western United States.
-It's an open world and features over 100 mi of open road, four times larger than that of Burnout Paradise, Criterion's previous title.
+Hot Pursuit takes place in the fictional Seacrest County based on the West Coast of the Western United States.
+It is an open world and features over 100 mi of open road, four times larger than that of Burnout Paradise, Criterion's previous title.
 Hot Pursuit features a new social interaction system called "Autolog" which is described as "Facebook for the game".
 The game features both single-player and multiplayer game modes with up to eight players; as an option to live multiplayer racing, players can post records and achievements on the Autolog feed for friends to see, which they then can try to beat.
-Autolog also contains an experience system called "Bounty".
-As of July 2012, the Web Dashboard for Autolog was shut down for all games, except Need for Speed: Most Wanted.
+Autolog also contains an experience system called "Bounty" which is used to unlock new vehicles.

-The driving mode of the game is described as "fun, accessible, okay", however not as arcade-styled as Burnout Paradise, but far from a simulator.
-All vehicles in Hot Pursuit are licensed real-world cars and SUVs, described as "all the cars you dreamed of driving, in the way you dreamed of driving them".

-Most vehicles are available in both racer and police variants, but a few cars are exclusive to each side.
-Also exclusively featured in the Hot Pursuit is the Porsche 918 Spyder concept.
-Ferrari automobiles however, last seen in a Shift DLC-pack but notably absent from all other Need for Speed games since Hot Pursuit 2, are also absent from Hot Pursuit.
-There is no car customization or tuning, other than color changing, "just because the game really focuses on the Hot Pursuit element."
+All vehicles in Hot Pursuit are licensed real-world cars, with most available in both racer and police variants, but a few cars are exclusive to each side.
+The Porsche 918 Spyder, then a concept car, debuts in Hot Pursuit.
+Ferrari vehicles however, last seen in downloadable content for Need for Speed: Shift and absent from all other entries since Need for Speed: Hot Pursuit 2 (2002), are also absent from Hot Pursuit.
+There is no car customization or tuning, other than color changing.
 Unlike previous Need for Speed games which use unbranded, fictional models, real cars like the Audi A4, Chevrolet Cobalt, Porsche Cayenne, Nissan Frontier, and Ram 1500 are used as traffic cars.